flipperdevices/flipperzero-ufbt/README.md

 ### Application template

 uFBT can create a template for your application.
-To do this, run `ufbt create_app APPID=<app_id>` in the directory where you want to create your application.
+To do this, run `ufbt create APPID=<app_id>` in the directory where you want to create your application.
 It will create an application manifest and its main source file.
 You can then build and debug your application using the instructions above.
 Application manifests are explained in the [FBT documentation](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/AppManifests.md).

 ### Other